"This method is actually not sharpening your scissors, but honing them."

 A scrap piece of fabric for testing

-Fold the aluminum foil so that there are several layers to cut through.
-Using the dull scissors, cut through the aluminum foil a few times.
+Fold the aluminium foil so that there are several layers to cut through.
+Using the dull scissors, cut through the aluminium foil a few times.

 Test the scissors on your scrap piece of fabric.
-If they are still not cutting properly, cut a few more times through the aluminum foil.
+If they are still not cutting properly, cut a few more times through the aluminium foil.